 - It does not absorb much water: If you live in an area exposed to the cycle of freezing and thawing, you will need an outdoor patio tile that can withstand extreme changes in temperature.
 Porcelain has a very low water absorption rate, which is good.
 If water is absorbed by a piece of tile and that water then freezes, the process can crack and pop your flooring.

 - It provides a slip-resistant surface: Do you have a tiled floor in your shower?
 Even though it is ceramic (and therefore a smooth surface), it probably doesn't get very slippery when you're showering.
-Why?
-Because it is composed of numerous, small tiles.
 Grout lines separate all of those tiles, thereby breaking up the surface.
 This provides more traction for your feet -- an important safety feature for a bathroom.
-Outdoor patios, however, typically are not built this way, being composed of fewer, larger tiles, which also means fewer grout lines.
+Outdoor patios, however, typically are not built this way, composed of fewer, larger tiles, and thus fewer grout lines.
 As a result, you have to look for some other way to render them slip-resistant.
 How do you remedy this problem?
 Use a type of tile that is slightly abrasive.
 A little bit of grit will provide traction when the flooring is wet.

 Getting Help With Your Selection

 Talk to your sales representative when shopping for outdoor patio tiles.
 When you are explaining what you need, be emphatic that you are planning to use the product outside.
 The rep should come across as helpful and knowledgeable, resulting in your being steered in the right direction.